SQL Server Database Migration Steps and Types

 schema data

-16. SQL Server database is exported successfully.
+16. SQL Server data is exported successfully.

 export done